 When assessing the total costs, it’s important to consider direct costs such as materials, labor, and overhead, as well as indirect costs like administrative expenses and potential opportunity costs.

-Once the total costs and pluses have been quantified and compared, the overall outcome of the project is determined by whether the benefits outweigh the costs.
+Once the total costs and pluses have been quantified and compared, the project’s overall outcome is determined by whether the benefits outweigh the costs.
 This step is essential in making informed decisions and aligning project goals with saving on investment costs.

 A Peek at the Pros and Cons